kyma-project/eventing-manager/docs/user/evnt-event-names.md

 # Event Naming and Cleanup

-Understand how the Eventing module names events, the supported event types, and how the system handles event names with prohibited characters.

 The Eventing module uses event names to identify and route events to subscribers.
-The event name format ensures compatibility with CloudEvents specifications and underlying messaging backends.
+Learn about the supported event types, the naming conventions, and how the Eventing module handles event names with prohibited characters.

 ## Event Types